golang/vscode-go/docs/settings.md

 ### `go.autocompleteUnimportedPackages`

 Include unimported packages in auto-complete suggestions.
+Not applicable when using the language server.

 Default: `false`